rtk4616/toolbag/README.md

 ## About

 This repo contains all of the common config files used across my UNIX-based systems.
 The idea is that you pull down the repo on a new machine, run the (newly crafted) Python script, and you will then have the original files replaced with symlinks that point into this repo.
-This provides an easy way to have a consistent and syncronized working environment on any machine you're using.
+This provides an easy way to have a consistent and synchronized working environment on any machine you're using.

 ## Table of Contents